top of page

 Sunna's Dream of a Little Safnahús on the Prairie

 In 2018, 2021, and 2023, Librarians cataloged books belonging to Icelandic Roots / Sunna and Jeff.
-Read the update by Angela Beaton, IR Librarian

 Þórdís Edda Guðjónsdóttir spent the summer of 2018 working on the IR Library.
 Read about her Summer Internship.

-10 Oct 2017, we received a generous donation from George Hanson.
+In 2017, we received a generous donation of 38 boxes of books from George Hanson.
+Read the article HERE.

 Preserving Our Past

-Over the years, we have collected about 4,000 books, mostly from donations to Icelandic Roots.
+Over the years, Sunna has collected about 5,000 books, many of them are donations to Icelandic Roots.
 The library also contains Sunna Olafson Furstenau's collection.
 As a 501c3 nonprofit, donations may be used as a tax deduction in the USA.
 The goal is to partner with another organization that is open year-round with adequate lighting, air handling, and moisture control.
-Sunna continues to work on this important project to create an IR Safnahús.
-This is a collection that must be preserved for our future.
-The biggest and heaviest book is Guðbrandsbiblía, printed in the 1950s as a reprint of Guðbrandurs Bible from the late 1500s.
-We also have a nice collection of memorabilia, artifacts, and presentations for educational purposes.
-We just need a better location!
+Sunna continues to work on this important project to create an IR Safnahús, which is a combination library, museum, and educational space for people to engage and learn more.

 QUICK LINKS